Moody's Q2 2021 Earnings Call Transcript

 Analyst at Oppenheimer

 Okay.
 That's very helpful.
-I want to quickly go back to some of the reinvestments in MA in particular on KYC and CRE, Rob and Mark, you just mentioned.
-Do you expect these investments to drive top line growth maybe this year or next year?
-Or are those investments will increase the stickiness of your products?
+I want to quickly go back to some of the investments in MA, in particular on KYC and CRE, Rob and Mark, you just mentioned.
+Do you expect these investments to drive top-line growth maybe this year or next year, or those investments will increase the stickiness of your products?
 I'm trying to understand better how investors can think about the ROI of these expenses.
+Thank you.

 Rob Fauber

-Yes.
-Look, both, I think, is the answer.
-We're certainly making enhancements to our existing products.
-But we're also rolling out -- we're also rolling out new products.
-And maybe since you mentioned it, let me just touch on commercial real estate, just to give you a sense, Owen, of what we're doing because it's a major asset class for our financial institution and investor customers.
-And that's why we really decided that we wanted to build out our capabilities here.
-And what we're hearing from customers is all about the integration of a range of data and insights and analytics to give them better insights and make better decisions, especially if that asset class is rapidly evolving.
-And the thing about commercial real estate, the investing and lending workflows have historically been pretty fragmented and manual.
-And that became particularly challenging amidst the COVID stress.
-So you know that a few years ago, we made an acquisition of a company to give us market and property data, but now we are making investments in lending and investing -- to help with lending and investing decision-making.
-And so there's a good bit of internal product build as well as we supplemented that.
+The thing about commercial real estate, the investing and lending workflows have historically been pretty fragmented and manual, and that became particularly challenging amidst the COVID stress.
+You know that a few years ago we made an acquisition of a company to give us market and property data, but now we are making investments to help with lending and investing decision-making.
+There's a good bit of internal product build, as well as we've supplemented that.
 We made an acquisition earlier in the year to give us more listings data.
-So I think you are going to see an expansion of the product array in these areas as well as enhancements of existing products.
+I think you are going to see an expansion of the product array in these areas, as well as enhancements of existing products.

 Owen Lau